William David McCain: Sons of Confederate Veterans

 McCain re-founded the dormant Sons of Confederate Veterans organization and researched Confederate history.
 He un-apologetically revered the Confederacy and its policies.
 Today the SCV honors him in various ways.
 Founded in 1896, the Sons of Confederate Veterans had its first period of growth and success around and after 1900.
 By the late 1930s it was dying.
 When McCain took it over and re-founded it in 1953, it was down to 30 chapters, 1,000 members and $1,053 in assets.

 After 1953, McCain threw himself into developing the moribund organization into an influential force in Mississippi and Southern politics, and a valuable personal political power base.
 He revived the group's abandoned publication, the Confederate Veteran, and began productive membership drives.
 Over the years of his stewardship from 1953 to the late 1980s membership rose to almost 20,000.
 He also obtained the current national headquarters facility in Columbia, TN, and a comfortable financial cushion.

 Recognitions

-The Sons of Confederate Veterans gives an annual literary award named for him, noting that "Dr. McCain was instrumental in reviving Sons of Confederate Veterans, an organization that thrived in post-war [Civil War] years but lost popularity during the early part of the [twentieth] century.
+The Sons of Confederate Veterans gives an annual literary award named for him, saying: "Dr. McCain was instrumental in reviving Sons of Confederate Veterans, an organization that thrived in post-war [Civil War] years but lost popularity during the early part of the [twentieth] century.
 Dr. McCain is remembered not only for his presidency at Mississippi Southern but also for his leadership in Sons of Confederate Veterans."

-The library at the national headquarters in Columbia, TN, is named is his honor, and the grounds are referred to as "MAJ GEN WILLIAM D MCCAIN HQ CAMP."
+The library at the national headquarters in Columbia, TN, is named is his honor, and the grounds are referred to as "MAJ GEN WILLIAM D MCCAIN HQ CAMP".

 Between 1951-1953 McCain served as the eighth president of the Society of American Archivists.